Next Generation Sequencing (NGS) Panels

 Our NGS Panels

-NGS Panels are recommended for patients that follow any or multiple of the following criteria:*
+NGS Panels are recommended for patients meeting any or multiple of the following criteria:*

 - Distinctive clinical features